siduction/sidu-manual/data/en/0701-term-konsole_en.md

 If you want to use sudo despite all warnings, you have to add the corresponding $user to the sudo group!
 This can be done with the command `adduser USER GROUP` as root.

-A slim alternative to sudo is doas.
-The manual page [Doas - Alternative to Sudo](0703-doas_en.md#doas---alternative-to-sudo) explains the advantages of doas and the doas configuration.
+A slim alternative to sudo we recommend doas.
+The manual page [Doas - Alternative to Sudo](0703-sys-admin-doas_en.md#doas---alternative-to-sudo) explains the advantages of doas and the doas configuration.

 ### Colored terminal